mdipierro/evote_ranking/README.md

 The last list element contains the bottom ranking candidate (loser) The metric can be used to identify candidates with similar ranking.

+In all cases higher metric means higher preferences.
+In the simple_majority case the metric is the simply the number of first votes.
+In the schulze case the metric is just a progressive number.

 [Read more](https://en.wikipedia.org/wiki/Ranked_voting)

 ## License